seanpm2001/Its-time-to-cut-WideVine-DRM/README.md

 WideVine is a DRM that has to be licensed to be used with a browser.
 Google is extremely slow on reviewing and accepting people, and often refuses people to use it in their products with no reasoning.
 [Source 1](https://blog.samuelmaddock.com/posts/google-widevine-blocked-my-browser/) [Source 2 (the email thread that went on for over 4 months and resulted in nothing but disappointment)](https://blog.samuelmaddock.com/widevine/gmail-thread.html)

 Google has made it much harder for browsers like Brave or Firefox to compete with its pushing of this piece of DRM.
 Even just using the Electron framework itself will prevent WideVine from working (so you can't visit sites like Netflix, Hulu, etc.) [Source 3](https://github.com/brave/browser-laptop/issues/10449) [Source 4](https://github.com/electron/electron/issues/12427)

 ***

+## Cost

+WideVine costs money monthly to implement, making only the wealthy able to survive in software.
+This is similar to the high requirements to run Android Studio to develop Android apps, and the Registration + device ownership required to make Apple software (requiring either an expensive apple device alongside your usual device, or a well-made "illegal" hackintosh virtual machine)

+***

+## Prevents screenshots and recording

+WideVine is DRM that detects if you are using a screen recorder or taking screenshots.
+While most would say that this is just copyright infringement prevention, people don't see that this is a loss of software freedom.
+There are very legitimate cases in which a screenshot or screenclip is necessary and falls under fair use (such as reporting a site bug, or reporting rule breaking/illegal content found online) but that isn't possible unless you crack WideVine, which is very easy to do (see below)

+***

+## Security levels

+WideVine has various "Security" levels, which further limit what content can be played.

+Level 1 has the normal restrictions and monitoring, most people use it, but it is possible to crack (many people have)

+Level 2 has the normal restrictions and monitoring, but doesn't let you do video/image playback above 540p (which is less than 720p (HD)) why make users suffer like this?
+It only does this through cryptographical processes.

+Level 3 is even more restrictive, but is software bound.
+It does not let you play videos or images above 480p.
+This restriction is commonly in place for some sites, and is the easiest to crack.

+***

+## Blocking out users

+Due to the restrictiveness of this DRM, certain websites (such as HBO Max) have used the DRM to outright lock millions of would-be Linux HBO Max streamers from even using the site.
+The same can be done for any operating system that HBO disagrees with, and this ban could easily apply to BSD, MacOS, Windows, Solaris, or other operating systems, as criticism doesn't always work with companies.

+Linux is not a system that you should block, as you are blocking out most of the tech savvy users, and over ten million people, as Linux is A LOT bigger now than it was in the early 1990s.
+The same can be said for BSD, MacOS and Windows, although Windows has always been pretty big since Windows 3.1 and Windows 95.

+***

+## Bugs

+WideVine has been a center of controversy due to its severe bugs that make its users suffer even more.
+A common problem occurred in 2021 April when WideVine was auto-updated, and Netflix was unable to let anyone stream content above 480p.
+With a bug like this, it is entirely possible for a WideVine bug to come along that will completely block all video playback on any site that uses it.

+No other bugs are listed yet.

+***

+## Why DRM is not needed

+DRM is not needed in a functional society, it just places extra restrictions on the users, and takes extra time and resources to enforce these restrictions, albeit unsuccessfully.

+DRM is easily crackable, no DRM is actually secure.
+For WideVine, there are already hundreds of legitimate downloading tools that can bypass WideVine.

+It claims to be a security thing, when in fact, it is an insecurity.
+Let your content be free.
+It isn't making it any harder for people to rip and download your content, why do you want to add the restriction if it is meaningless?

+DRM is bad for the environment due to the extra resources it takes, and how it wears down hardware faster.

+DRM is bad for the user, as it places unnecessary restrictions on them.

+DRM is bad for the developer, as it puts the developer through lots of extra stress on a pointless task that doesn't benefit anybody.

+DRM is bad for the world, as it is bad on the environment, the user, and even the developer.

+We can live without DRM.
+It is a crutch we seem to have accepted, but the crutch is being used for a perfectly working set of legs.

+***

+## Asserting Googles dominance

+DRM Asserts Googles dominance with Google Chrome, as it doesn't work on many other browsers they disagree with, even other Chromium-based browsers, such as Brave.

+It also asserts Googles dominance on their Android operating system, certain aspects of this DRM make rooted Android devices (such as those with LineageOS) to be unable to do certain tasks.

+Google knows this is a way to get what they want, and they have a history of taking down any repository that they find that can crack/break WideVine DRM.

+As of Google Chrome V57 (2017 March) and later, Google forces DRM to be installed for the browser, and doesn't let you remove it.

+***

+## Violation of web standards

+DRM has always been controversial.
+Originally, when DRM was proposed for HTML5, it was approved because of Netflix, and it was so controversial, that the web standards group lost one of its founding members (EFF, Electronic Frontiers Foundation) as they accepted this damaging problem.
+Since then, DRM has become much more common, but still needs to be combated.

+With Googles usage of DRM, and its history of locking other browsers out of its features, it is possible that Google may try to make Chrome the only browser that can use WideVine, and restrict other browsers from using it.

+***